Nether Heyford: Roman villas and post-Roman remains.

 The other site east of the village in Horestone meadow was first discovered in 1699.
-It had part of a fine floor mosaic, plaster wall fragments and various pottery.
-In 1821 the building was estimated to be around 100 feet long.
+It had part of a fine multicolored geometric floor mosaic, plaster wall fragments, and various pieces of pottery.
+Once exposed, the mosaic began to disintegrate in its now damp conditions and it was removed for use in road repair in 1780.
+In 1821, the area was reappraised but no other important findings were made.
+The former building was estimated to be around 100 feet long.

 The area of west Northamptonshire is rich in Romano-British archaeology with another villa site and museum at Piddington.
-The villa site is on a hillside with panoramic view eastwards over the upper valley of the River Nene before it enters the town of Northampton.
-The whereabouts of the artefacts is not known.

 Industrial History

 By 1857 a small ironworks was established called Heyford Ironworks.
 It was on east of the West Coast Main Line on a piece of land bounded by the railway, the road to Upper Stowe (Furnace Lane) and the canal.
 It used ore from the Blisworth area mostly, but also for a short time local ore from a quarry on the other side of the railway, a little to the south at Heyford Hills.
 The ore was possibly transported to the works by horse and cart or by an inclined tramway up to the railway where it would have been tipped into railway wagons for the very short trip to the works.
 The quarry was in operation from 1863 to 1868.
 The works closed in the early 1890s.

 On the other side of the railway on the north of Furnace Lane a second ironworks was opened in 1866.
 This was Stowe Ironworks.
 It closed shortly afterwards but was reconstructed in 1872 and in production from 1873 to 1876 and from 1890 to 1892.
 In the latter period steel was produced.
 The ore used came from the Gayton and Blisworth area, from Church Stowe (up until 1876) and possibly from other places.
 It was connected to the Church Stowe quarries by a standard gauge tramway using horses and from 1869 steam locomotives.
 This tramway also transported limestone from a quarry at Church Stowe which was used in the iron works and at lime kilns which were also on the site.
 The kilns were in operation more continuously than the ironworks and carried on until 1900.

 In 1920 the site of Stowe Ironworks was purchased by a brick company, and brick manufacture was carried on there until 1940.
 The clay used came from a claypit a short distance away and was brought by a narrow gauge tramway operated by two geared steam locomotives.
 The site of the works is now a small industrial estate.